Live your Unitarian Universalist values out loud. Make your year-end gift today!

-LGBTQ equality refers to Unitarian Universalist religious advocacy in support of securing fully equal civil and human rights for lesbian, gay, bisexual, transgender, and queer (LGBTQ) people.
-Learn more about the range of rights issues included in these efforts.
+LGBTQ equality refers to advocacy work to secure fully equal civil and human rights for lesbian, gay, bisexual, transgender, and queer (LGBTQ) people.
+Learn more about these efforts.

 Unitarian Universalists have a long history of working for justice in our communities and in the world.
-Guided by our Seven Principles, the Unitarian Universalist Association (UUA) affirms that love between two men, two women, or one man and one woman creates caring relationships and families and provides nurturing environments for couples and their children.
+Guided by our Seven Principles, the Unitarian Universalist Association (UUA) affirms that love between consenting adults creates caring relationships and families and provides nurturing environments for couples and their children.

 Since 1970, when the UUA adopted a General Resolution opposing discrimination against homosexuals and bisexuals, we have supported the equal rights of all people, regardless of their sexual orientation.
 Read all of our social justice statements on LGBTQ equality, 1961-2011.

-The UUA supports the work of member congregations in advocating for marriage equality at the state level and speaks out for marriage equality at the federal level through opposition to the Defense of Marriage Act.
-The Association also lends its support to other groups working to achieve LGBTQ equality through sign-ons and amicus curiae briefs.
+The UUA supports the work of member congregations in advocating for marriage equality at the state level and speaks out for marriage equality at the federal level.
+The UUA also lends its support to other groups working to achieve LGBTQ equality through sign-ons and amicus curiae briefs.

 As a religious denomination whose membership includes youth engaged in scouting at various levels, the UUA has been a longtime opponent of the Boy Scouts of America's discriminatory policy excluding gay and lesbian members.
 As a result, some congregations have chosen to sponsor alternative scouting organizations with more inclusive membership policies.
 The UUA has also endorsed Scouts for Equality, a secular group working to end the BSA's ban on gay and lesbian members.